trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

 (P 5) ≞ <0 1>
 ```

+Indicating that `(P 0)` has a truth value `<1 1>` of evaluating to
+true, `(P 1)` has a truth value `<0 1>` of evaluating to true, or
+equivalenty has a truth value `<1 1>` of evaluating to false, etc.  A
-A bit of reasoning may lead to infer that `P` likely represents the
+bit of reasoning may lead to infer that `P` likely corresponds to the
 evenness of natural numbers, that is, it is true for natural numbers
-are divisible by 2 and False otherwise.
-Due to that, a subsequent PLN
+that are divisible by 2 and false otherwise.
+A subsequent PLN
-reasoning is going to assign a truth value to `(P 6)` with a high
+reasoning may thus assign a high truth value to `(P 6)`, because it is
-strenght and a decent confidence, maybe `<0.9 0.6>` (I'm just making a
+even.
+The truth value could be for instance `<0.9 0.6>` (I'm just
-truth value up).
-Let us assume a new observation of `P` is provided
+making a truth value up).
+Let us assume a new observation of `P` is
+provided

 ```
 (P 6) ≞ <0 1>
 ```

-This observation highly contradicts what was previously inferred
+This observation contradicts what was previously inferred

 ```
 (P 6) ≞ <0.9 0.6>
 ```

-This difference in truth value is precisely what we may want to call
+This high difference of truth values coincides with what we may want
-"surprisingness".
+to call surprisingness.

 ## Surprisingness in the Context of Pattern Mining

 In the context of pattern mining, the same idea may apply.
 A pattern
-is going to be surprising if its empirical truth value is different
+may be surprising if its empirical truth value is different than what
-than what is anticipated.
-For instance, let us consider the two
+is expected.
+For instance, let us consider the two predicates `P` and
-predicates `P` and `Q` over natural numbers, with observations
+`Q` over natural numbers, with observations

 ```
 (P 0) ≞ <1 1>